 So when the confusion and panic clears, we must avoid returning to business as usual when it comes to zoos.
 This is an opportunity for zoos to look for alternative business models, to reduce and consolidate their animal collections (and consequently their outgoings – animals are expensive to keep), envision a different future where genuine support for wildlife occurs in the wild instead of ventures that hold the lives of captive sentient beings in their hands.

 Just maybe, there will now be a chance to re-evaluate what is important to us, to humanity, and recalibrate our seemingly endless exploitation of the natural world.
 The coronavirus outbreak is a tragedy, but it could also serve to remind people that we are not invincible, but vulnerable to diseases when we hunt, harvest, and consume wild animals.
 The outbreak has caused tremendous suffering, but also provided brief moments for the planet to catch its breath, for pollution levels to drop while so many of us have been stopped from driving and flying.
 Let’s look for the silver lining and not be overwhelmed by the dark cloud, and in future I hope we will recall that wild animals do not exist on this planet for amusement or exploitation.
 And throughout our period of captivity, let’s try to remember just how similar our experience is to animals in zoos; even though, for us, it is hopefully temporary.

-24th April 2020: Defra has announced an emergency funding package to be made available to all 320 zoos in the UK.
+24th April 2020: Defra has announced an emergency funding package to be made available to zoos in the UK.
 However, Born Free believes this support must come with conditions to ensure it does not simply prolong the inevitable, with zoos facing the same situation again in a month or two.
 We would strongly advocate that zoos lacking the necessary long-term financial stability should be funded on the proviso that they close, and the funds be used to ensure the humane rehoming of their animals to other facilities, rather than being temporarily shored up.

 Image: George Logan